K'Andre Miller: Personal life

 Miller, who is biracial, has been vocal throughout his NHL career about racism both in ice hockey and more broadly in North America.
 In March 2020, shortly after he signed with the Rangers, Miller was a victim of Zoombombing during a Rangers video chat, with a hacker interrupting his Q&A to repeatedly make racial slurs using the Zoom chat function.
 The incident was condemned by the NHL, the Rangers staff, USA Hockey, and several of Miller's New York teammates.
 In a statement released on Twitter after the Q&A, Miller said that he had been the subject of similar racialized incidents throughout his hockey career and that he chose not to quit the sport out of love for it.
 After the murder of George Floyd in May 2020, he voiced his support for the Black Lives Matter movement.

 Miller attended the 2018 NHL draft with his mother, former MLB pitcher Rick Helling, and Helling's daughter Jordyn.
 While playing for the Minnesota Blades, Miller would help coach and put on clinics for the Junior Blades team, which Helling's daughter was a member of.
 Helling would later coach Miller when he played football at Minnetonka High School.
 Miller considers Helling a mentor.

+Miller and his girlfriend Addison Clark welcomed a baby boy in May 2026, while he was playing with the Carolina Hurricanes as a contender (and eventual victor) in the 2026 Stanley Cup Playoffs.